Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 Restaurants, meal times

-Meal times vary, but lunch in Argentina is generally between 12.00 and 15.00 (3 PM).
-Peak time is after 13.00 (1 PM).
-Restaurants open for dinner around 20.00 (8 PM) but can sometimes open earlier and sometimes later, and usually don’t start filling up until quite a bit later, around nine, nine-thirty.
-Almost like in Spain.
-But it all varies…
+Meal times vary, but lunch in Argentina is generally between midday and 3pm.
+Peak time is after 1pm.
+Restaurants open for dinner around 8pm but can sometimes open earlier and sometimes later, and usually don’t start filling up until around 9pm.

-The bill / the check will not be brought to your table when you have finished.
-That would be rude.
-You will have to ask for it.
+The bill (check) will not be brought to your table when you have finished, as that would be considered rude, so you have to ask for it.
 For tipping, see above.

-It is safe to drink tap water in Argentina’s big cities, for example in Buenos Aires, and in most of the rest of the country (Mendoza etc).
-In smaller, isolated towns it is most likely safe too, but the smaller the place the less certain you can be.
+It is safe to drink tap water in Argentina’s big cities (e.g. Buenos Aires) and in most of the rest of the country (Mendoza etc).
+In smaller, isolated towns it is most likely safe too, but the smaller the place, the less certain you can be.

 Restaurants rarely serve tap water.
-You get bottled water either agua sin gas (without bubbles) or agua con gas (sparkling mineral water).
+Bottled water is available as either agua sin gas (still mineral water) or agua con gas (sparkling mineral water).

-Argentina uses the same electricity standard as in most of Europe: 220 volts and 50 Hz (which is different than in the US).
-Keep in mind though that many electronic devices today adapt automatically to different voltages and frequencies.
+Argentina uses the same electricity standard as in most of Europe ie. 220 volts and 50 Hz (which is different to the US), but keep in mind that today, many electronic devices adapt automatically to different voltages and frequencies.

 More on electricity plugs on www.iec.ch/worldplugs/.